 Rehabilitation efforts for the year focused on the manmade islands in the 'Town Pool' area of the Avon River, in front of the Visitors Centre.
 The Shire worked in partnership with local environmental groups and Curtin University volunteers to revitalise one of the islands.
 Over a weekend period, 12 tonnes of rock and soil material were moved by hand across to the island via pontoons.
 The rock and soil was used to restabilise the area and improve the aesthetics of the island.
 Rock was used to stabilise the perimeter of the island before sand bags filled with soil were placed on the island to construct multi-tiered planting beds.
+Over 400 native rushes were planted and the whole area was covered with mulch to eas.
 Over 400 native rushes were planted and the whole area was covered with mulch to assist with retaining soil moisture ahead of the dry summer months.